FusionCache/releases/README.md

 `mode` can be either:  `kv`, `pubsub` or `objects`.

-Each of mode require specific settings.
+Each mode requires specific settings.
 Defaults are:

 **kv**